markhorgan/ganplan-webapp/readme.md

 # Gan Plan

 This is a web implmentation of [HouseGan](https://github.com/ennauata/housegan) where you can create a graph of rooms that describes what rooms are connected.
 It will then generate a variation of floor plans based on plans it has been trained with.
 It is designed to be used with this [Rhino plugin](https://github.com/demidimi/ganplanrhino) so you can modify the plan in Rhino.
-This project was developed during the [AEC Tech 2020 Hackathon](https://www.aectech.us/) by [Mark Horgan](https://github.com/markhorgan), [Brandom Pachua](https://github.com/EmptyBox-Design), [Demi Chang](https://github.com/demidimi), [Leland Curtis](https://github.com/LelandCurtis), and [Matthew Breau](https://github.com/anddoyoueverfeel).
+This project was developed during the [AEC Tech 2020 Hackathon](https://www.aectech.us/) by [Brandom Pachua](https://github.com/EmptyBox-Design), [Demi Chang](https://github.com/demidimi), [Mark Horgan](https://github.com/markhorgan), [Matthew Breau](https://github.com/anddoyoueverfeel) and [Leland Curtis](https://github.com/LelandCurtis).

 ## Setup